feilipu/yaz180/release/readme.md

 In the 256kB of Flash there are 4 pages of 64kB, split according to the memory map into Pages 0, 13, 14, and 15.

 * Page 0 is the boot page, containing the yabios boot code and shell.
-* Page 13 is a mandelbrot test using the Z180 `mul` instruction, showing the maximum performance at math.
+* Page 13 is a mandelbrot test using the Z180 `mul` instruction, showing the maximum math performance.
 * Page 14 is a mantelbrot test using the Am9511A-1 APU in floating point mode.
 * Page 15 is the CP/M CCP/BDOS/BIOS from which the CP/M system loads (and reloads) during normal operation.

-Note that the Am9511A-1 APU may have difficulty initialising itself, and may need to be power cycled.
+__Note__ that the Am9511A-1 APU may have difficulty initialising itself.
 This will be obvious, because the expected output will not be provided.
+In this case the yaz180 may need to be power cycled, or at a minimum reset.

 If no IDE disk is available for testing, most of the system can be tested by running either the Page 13 or Page 14 mandelbrot programs, or simply doing some memory dumps.